linux-vps/testbx2/README.md

 ## Description

-Simple web app to display All name of users in Bitrix24 app (b24-7w9mjb.bitrix24.vn) Using NodeJS, for client and server.
+Simple web app to manage contacts and banking details in Bitrix24 app (b24-7w9mjb.bitrix24.vn) Using NodeJS, for client and server.
 Display HTML by simple EJS view engine.

 ## Install & Upgrade